World music: 1987 industry meeting

-Paul Simon had released a Southern African music-influenced album after falling in love with this music.
+Paul Simon released a Southern African music-influenced album after becoming a fan of the style.

 On 29 June 1987, a meeting of interested parties gathered to capitalize on the marketing of non-Western folk music.
 Paul Simon had released the world music-influenced album Graceland in 1986.
 The concept behind the album had been to express his own sensibilities using the sounds he had fallen in love with while listening to artists from Southern Africa, including Ladysmith Black Mambazo and Savuka.
 This project and the work of Peter Gabriel and Johnny Clegg among others had, to some degree, introduced non-Western music to a wider audience.
 They saw this as an opportunity.

 In an unprecedented move, all of the world music labels coordinated together and developed a compilation cassette for the cover of the music magazine NME.
 The overall running time was 90 minutes, each package containing a mini-catalog showing the other releases on offer.

-By the time of a second meeting it became clear that a successful campaign required its own dedicated press officer.
-The press officer would be able to juggle various deadlines and sell the music as a concept—not just to national stations, but also regional DJs keen to expand their musical variety.
-DJs were a key resource as it was important to make "world music" important to people outside London—most regions after all had a similarly heritage to tap into.
-A cost-effective way of achieving all this would be a leafleting campaign.
+By the end of the second meeting, it was considered necessary to have a dedicated press officer to support the campaign effectively.
+The press officer would be responsible for managing various deadlines and promoting the music as a broader concept, targeting both national radio stations and regional DJs interested in expanding their musical selections.
+DJs were an important part of the strategy, particularly in making "world music" accessible and relevant to audiences outside London, where many regions also had diverse musical and cultural traditions.
+A cost-effective method of supporting this outreach would be a leafleting campaign.

 The next step was to develop a world music chart, gathering together selling information from around fifty shops, so that it would finally be possible to see which were big sellers in the genre—so new listeners could see what was particularly popular.
 It was agreed that the NME could again be involved in printing the chart and also Music Week and the London listings magazine City Limits.
 It was also suggested that Andy Kershaw might be persuaded to do a run down of this chart on his show regularly.